-By using the knob 2 (REB), the degree of damping of the rebound can be adjusted.
+Hydraulic rebound damping determines the reaction when the fork is rebound.
+By turning the knob 2, the degree of damping of the rebound can be adjusted.
 Turn the knob clockwise to increase damping, turn it counterclockwise to reduce damping during rebounding.